kishuni/speedfuns/undertale/pacifist.md

 `Struggle` for 4 turns.
 If you got hit by a diamond in the previous phase, you will start at 1/20 HP.
 If so, kill yourself on turn 1, survive turns 2 and 3, then kill yourself on turn 4.
 If you do NOT get hit by the diamond, pray that you don't die at all.
 Remember - dying the first time loses 10 seconds, but if you would probably die anyways, save yourself the time and kill yourself at the start of the attack.

 `SAVE` your friends!
+- There's a pre-determined amount of actions for each `SAVE`.
+So you can use the same `ACT` choice twice.
+- If you use the Pie while saving Toriel and Asgore, it takes a single action after the Pie.

 Don't comfort Asriel.
 It's faster.

 Mash through The End.

+Time ends on the last text box from Toriel, in case you forgot.